zwt233/Awsome-Scalable-GNNs/README.md

 <a name="Scalable-GNN" />

-Existing scalable GNNs can be classified into the following types.
+To scale GNNs to extremely large graphs, existing works can be classified into the following types.

 <a name="Linear-Model" />